s0l0c0ding/solocoding/blog/simple -cdci- pipeline-gitlap.md

 ---
 published: true
-title: Simple template for CI/CD operations on Gitlab description:In this post, we are going to take a look at Gitlab CI/C pipeline.
+title: Simple template for CI/CD operations on Gitlab
+description: In this post, we are going to take a look at Gitlab CI/C pipeline.
 We will make a template that could be used for ..
 date: 2021-01-30
 author: Bassem
 slug: eng_devops_ci_cd_pipeline-gitlap